somenoe/raylib-hot-reload-go/README.md

 Before running this project, ensure you have the following installed:

 -   **Go:** Make sure you have Go installed and configured correctly.
+This includes having a working Go environment with either `GOPATH` set up or Go modules enabled. (otherwise, `yaegi extract` will fail)
 -   **Yaegi:** Install Yaegi using the following command:
     ```bash
     go install github.com/traefik/yaegi/cmd/yaegi@latest